VeryDisappointedSalad/ProximalAlgorithms/README.md

 - Fast Iterative Shrinkage-Thresholding Algorithm (FISTA)
 - FISTA with Adaptive Support and Adaptive $\mu$

-Each method was benchmarked on the MNIST dataset, and performance was evaluated based on reconstruction error and convergence speed.
+Each method was benchmarked on the MNIST dataset, and performance was evaluated based on accuracy, sparsity and convergence speed.